Skip directly to site content Skip directly to page options Skip directly to A-Z link Skip directly to A-Z link Skip directly to A-Z link

 A phylogenetic tree based on single nucleotide polymorphisms comparison between whole genomes of different Pasteurellaceae species showed LIM206 was placed on a separate branch from all other genera.
 The average nucleotide identity between LIM206 and the closest members that shared a phylogenetic branch was 73.48% with Actinobacillus succinogenes, 74.09% with Basfia succiniciproducens, 72.13% with Lonepinella koalarum, 73.20% with Mesocricetibacter intestinalis, and 72.13% with Pasteurella bettyae (Appendix Figure 3).
 Results of those combined analyses suggested LIM206 belonged to a new species and a new genus of Pasteurellaceae.
 We conducted multilocus sequence analysis on 16S rRNA, infB, recN, rpoA, and rpoB genes according to previous recommendations (6,7) (Appendix).
 LIM206 was separated from existing genera of Pasteurellaceae and closely linked to A. succinogenes and B. succiniciproducens (Appendix Figure 4).
 To confirm the new genus, we conducted amino acid identity analysis and found a maximum amino acid identity value of 77.67% with Basfia succiniciproducens (Appendix Figure 5).
 This identity value was considered below the genus identity threshold of ≈83% compared to other Pasteurellaceae genera.

 We compared the biochemical characteristics of LIM206 to those of different species of the Pasteurellaceae family (Appendix Table 1).
-We detected the presence of urease activity, the acidification of L-arabinose and D-xylose, and the absence of acidification of D-mannitol and D-trehalose, which are not frequently observed in Pasteurellaceae.
+We detected the presence of urease activity, the acidification of l-arabinose and d-xylose, and the absence of acidification of d-mannitol and d-trehalose, which are not frequently observed in Pasteurellaceae.
 Those characteristics are absent in the genetically closest species (8,9).

 In conclusion, we report the description of a new genus and species of the Pasteurellaceae family found in blood cultures of a septic patient in France followed for metastatic adenocarcinoma of the intestines.
-We derived the genus name Emayella from the word enamel; the specie name augustorita is in reference to the Roman name of Limoges.
-The bacterium is a short gram-negative coccoid to rod-shape.
+We derived the genus name Emayella from the word enamel; the species name augustorita is in reference to the Roman name of Limoges.
+The bacterium is a short gram-negative coccoid to rodshape.
 It is catalase negative, oxidase positive, nonmotile, fermentative, capnophilic, and nonhemolytic.
 The bacterium does not require β-nicotinamide adenine dinucleotide or hemin-factors for growth.

 Dr. Meyer is a clinical microbiologist at the Limoges University Hospital Center, France.
 His research focuses on molecular bacteriology, clinical metagenomics, and antibiotic resistance.